iOffice/ioffice.github.io/api/endpoints/maintenance.md

     + modifiedOrCreatedAfter (optional, number, `1549319834`)

-        Epoch time to poll recently modified items in the collection.
+        Epoch time (milliseconds) to poll recently modified items in the collection.

 + Response 200